mnapoli/mnapoli.fr/articles/2019-open-source-funding.md

 > In 2019, Null earned around 2000€ directly related to open-source work.

 Needless to say, it is a small share of the total revenue.
-After taxes and company expenses, I get around 750€ as net income from that.
+After taxes and company expenses, that would roughly be equivalent to 750€ as net income for me.

 That year, I spent around 50 days working on open-source (conference talks not included).
 I also hired a friend to work on Bref for a total of 10 days.
 While 2000€ is probably most than most open-source developers, it would not cover 60 days of work.